Gender Minorities and Women in Physics Constitution

 (III) Fellowship, and

-In addition, we provide advocacy for other underrepresented groups in physics, including, but not limited to students of color, students with disability status, low-income students, and LGBT+ students.
+In addition, we provide advocacy for other minorities in physics, including, but not limited to students of color, students with disability status, low-income students, and LGBT+ students.

 Article III.
 Membership and Eligibility Criteria